CedarvilleCyber/RedTeamVault/5. CPTC Prep/Tool List.md

-- GreenBone vulnerability scanner (pre-installed)
+- GreenBone vulnerability scanner (pre-installed on their environment)
 - Hashcat
 - Sliver
 - WinPEAS